Tax Troubles? We've Got You Covered!

 Q- Does the salary received by faculty (on contract) come under 194J?

-It mainly depends on whether there is an employer-employee relationship exists or not.
-If no empoyer-employee relationship is there and TDS deducted under 194J, it can be treated as professional services.
+It mainly depends on whether an employer-employee relationship exists or not.
+If no employer-employee relationship is there and TDS is deducted under 194J, it can be treated as professional services.

 Q- How much will the TDS company deduct if I do multiple short assignments as a consultant (say a week-long assignment comes to 12000 INR and another to 8000 INR)?

-Q- Is it compulsory to mention assets like property, FDs, etc, while filing ITRs, especially when TDS is deducted under the 194J section?
+Q- Is mentioning assets like property, FDs, etc., compulsory while filing ITRs, especially when TDS is deducted under the 194J section?

 Q- How do I know that TDS deducted from my freelancing payment is deposited to income tax department?